US Existing Home Sales MoM Surge 5.10% in December 2025: A Strong Rebound

 Key Markets Likely to React to Existing Home Sales MoM

-- SPX – S&P 500 index, sensitive to economic growth signals from housing.
+- SPX – S&P 500 index, sensitive to housing sector performance and consumer spending.

 - USDCAD – USD/CAD currency pair, influenced by US economic data and commodity prices.

-- BTCUSD – Bitcoin, often reacts to risk-on/risk-off shifts linked to economic data.
+- EURUSD – Euro/US Dollar pair, reacts to US monetary policy shifts linked to housing data.

 FAQs

-- What does the US Existing Home Sales MoM figure indicate?
+- What does the US Existing Home Sales MoM data indicate?

-- How does Existing Home Sales MoM affect the economy?
+- How does Existing Home Sales impact the economy?